Diving among sea lions in the Sea of Cortez – Mexico

 Leave La Paz at 7:30 a.m. for a drive of about 2 hours and 20 minutes to a small fishing village on the coast.
 This remote community consists of about 200 residents and has no running water or electricity.
 We work with local fishermen here, who make their boats available for this special safari.

-Upon arrival, you will board a canopied boat for a 5 to 6-hour marine safari.
+Upon arrival, you will board a canopied boat for a 5- to 6-hour marine safari.
 You will be accompanied by an experienced guide who will tell you all about the marine life in this area.
-Because the sardine bait balls move at lightning speed, you will snorkel instead of dive.
-You may encounter hunting marlins here, as well as turtles, sea lions, dolphins and sometimes even whales.
+Because the sardine bait balls move at lightning speed, they are snorkeled rather than dived.
+You can encounter hunting marlins here, as well as turtles, sea lions, dolphins and sometimes even whales.

-During the trip, delicious traditional burritos are served for lunch.
+During the tour, delicious traditional burritos will be served for lunch.
 You can bring your own snorkeling equipment or borrow it from the diving school.
 After the safari you will drive back to La Paz, a perfect opportunity to recover from all the impressions.
 Around 7 p.m. you will be back at your accommodation.

 Day 11 & 12 | The journey back home

 Today it is already time to say goodbye – or not yet?
-If you still haven’t had enough of Mexico’s underwater world, you can choose to extend your trip on the other side of the country.
+Those who still haven’t had enough of Mexico’s underwater world can choose to extend the trip on the other side of the country.
 A simple domestic flight will take you to Playa del Carmen, where you can dive in the mysterious cenotes.
-These crystal-clear caves and underground rivers are among the most extraordinary diving sites in the world.
+These crystal-clear caves and underground rivers are among the most extraordinary dive sites in the world.

 Want to make the return trip a little more accessible?
 We can also arrange a stay in Mexico City, or some other place where you can explore Mexican culture even more.